krishnansr/krishnansr.github.io/_pages/about.md

 <br>
 <br>

+P.S.
 This site was recently made and is a little sparse - you can find a summary of my past work <a href="https://krishnansr.github.io/cv">here</a>.
 I'm also available at <a href="mailto:sivarams@cs.cmu.edu">sivarams@cs.cmu.edu</a> or my socials.

 {% comment %}
 You can reach me at sivarams[at]cs[dot]cmu[dot]edu